rtrelease/Jetson-Symbolics-Neuromorphics/RBTX0.md

 #### ***Jetson RBTX: Lab microcontroller and robotic data systems development***

 Jetson systems themselves include multiple sub-processors and provisions for additional external microprocessors including via CANBUS.

-Previous Lab Notes have covered the use of Arduino-compatible ARM microcontrollers for hybrid device process  control and neuromorphic simulators.
+Previous Lab Notes have covered the use of Orin-programmed connected and hosted Arduino-compatible ARM microcontrollers for hybrid device proces control and neuromorphic simulators.